allanchua101/sana/README.md

 - Useful when measuring the progress of your migration initiatives.
 - Useful in identification of functions that are about to be deprecated.
-- You can pass the `-o chart` flag to print out a horizontal bar chart.

 ### Function Package Type Distribution